Should I Feel Guilty for Not Trying to Raise Funding?

 But I would just say — at what cost?

 Investment to me would feel like I am working a job and not building my future.
 I would no longer be in “total” control and that would bug the crap out of me.

 It would be nice to have some bigger cushion in the bank to take some bigger swings at the ball I’m not going to lie.
 No doubt our home run and on base percentage would increase and growth would likely accelerate.

 But it wouldn’t be as much fun.

 You see at the end of the day I am a bootstrapper.
-I love the fight.
-I yearn for the battle.
-I excel at walking the tightrope without a safety net.
+I love the fight, I yearn for the battle, and I excel at walking the tightrope without a safety net.
 Maybe that makes me irresponsible and uncultured amongst venture backed entrepreneurs.

 I no longer care what people think of me or what I am doing because it’s not their life, it’s not their company.
 Opinions are like assholes, everyone has one.
 I’ve also learned the bigger the asshole, the bigger the opinion.
 I have also come to realize that the only opinion that matters is my own.
 Maybe that comes with age and experience, I don’t know.

 One thing I do know, is I am more committed than ever to prove those doubters wrong…yet again.